Deepwalker/pundler/README.md

 So, its cool, I like how pyenv works.
-But we all know that pyenv works as rbenv - pyenv for ruby.
+But we all know that pyenv works similar to how rbenv works for ruby.

 If we grab rbenv from ruby, why no to grab Bundler project?
 How it like, you have a ``Gemfile``, with packages description.